 In the last two decades, Catholic apologetic has received a steroid boost.
 Catholics are now being trained to answer Evangelical biblical argumentation with counter biblical argumentation.
 Books like The Catholic Verses: 95 Verses That Confound Protestants, The New Catholic Answer Bible, The Scriptural Roots of Catholic Teaching, Where is That in the Bible? or Not By Scripture Alone, have been published by lay Catholic apologists utilizing Evangelical approach.

-Interestingly, this is coming at a time when majority of Christian bookstores are filled with self-help books or end-of-the-world tomes with only a handful of well-researched works responding to Rome’s onslaughts making it to the shelves.
+Interestingly, this is coming at a time when majority of Christian bookstores are filled with self-help books, dating and marriages and motivational tomes, with only a handful of well-researched works specifically aimed at responding to Rome’s onslaughts making it to the shelves.
 Against this backdrop, serious Christians need to be prepared with answers to nail off the lynch pin of Catholic argumentation.
 One of it is the teaching on the authority of Tradition.

 Catholics present Tradition (they spell the T in upper case) as the historical landmark linking the Catholic Church to the Apostles of Christ 2,000 years ago.
 The Catholic salesman line goes thus: “How did you know Matthew wrote the gospel of Matthew or Luke wrote the gospel of Luke?
 You only know this through the Traditions of the Catholic Church!”
 But this argument can only be tenable when the Catholic church shows us the tradition that proves who wrote Hebrews, Job, Esther or the various Psalms.